STEllAR-GROUP/hpx-kokkos/README.md

 }}
 ```

-The following is a helper function for creating execution space instances that
-are independent.
-It is allowed to return the same execution space instance on
-subsequent invocations.
-For CUDA it returns execution space instances that have
-different streams.
-For HPX it returns execution space instances with different
-internal futures.
+The following execution policy can be used with parallel algorithms.
+It uses
+the default Kokkos host execution space, unless customized with `on`.

 ```
 namespace hpx { namespace kokkos {
-template <typename ExecutionSpace = Kokkos::DefaultExecutionSpace>
-ExecutionSpace make_execution_space();
+static constexpr kokkos_policy kok;
 }}
 ```